LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 Within object-oriented languages, this can correspond to for example a software library or an application.
 A component is typed as `oo:Component`, which is a _subclass_ of `rdfs:Class`.
 The parameters to construct the component can therefore be defined as an `rdfs:Property` on a component.
-For instance,
-a software module representing a type of datasource can be described as
-`ldfs:Datasource:Hdt a oo:Class.`,
-and a concrete instance is
-`:myHdtDatasource a ldfs:Datasource:Hdt`.

 <figure id="module" class="listing">
 ````/code/module.ttl````